 This guide to planning a San Juan river trip includes descriptions of the permitted Upper San Juan and Lower San Juan sections near Bluff, Utah—the sections covering Montezuma Creek, Sand Island, Mexican Hat, and Clay Hills.
 Plus, we have tips for applying for permits and reserving campsites, a gear checklist, and other resources.

-San Juan River cultural history
+San Juan River family rafting

 With headwaters in the San Juan mountains of southwestern Colorado, the river cuts through New Mexico and Utah before joining the Colorado at Lake Powell.
 Once serving as the border between the Navajo and Ute territories, the San Juan is a critical source of water in an arid area.
 Various dams on the San Juan (including the Navajo Dam, which tamed the river’s seasonal fluctuations) and the general decrease in snowpack in the San Juan mountains have reduced its flow.
 But among the multi-day river stretches in the four-state area, the San Juan consistently has sufficient flow to support year-round river trips.